Jewish Monuments in Athens Greece

 Etz Hayyim Athens Synagogue

 Two of the most important Athens Jewish Monuments, the Athens Synagogues, can be found in the Thission area.
-Both are operating synagogues, located across from each other in Melidoni St. and only 10 minutes far from Ancient Agora.
-The older Synagogue in Athens, Etz Hayyim (Tree of Life) is a Romaniote one and was built in 1904.
-However, it only works during the great holidays.
+Both are operating synagogues, located across from each other in Melidoni St., and only 10 minutes away from the Ancient Agora.

 Unique Jewish Monuments to Visit in Athens.
 Greek Jewish Synagogue in Athens